source-foundry/fdiff/README.md

 ### Developer install from source

-The following approach installs the project and associated optional developer dependencies so that source changes are available without the need for re-installation.
+The following approach installs the project and associated optional developer dependencies, so that source changes are available without the need for re-installation.

 ```
 $ git clone https://github.com/source-foundry/fdiff.git